waidschrat/fastRdm/README.md

   Psychonomic Bulletin & Review, 14, 3-22.

-INTERNAL C Functions (fast-dm 30.2)
+Internal C Functions (fast-dm 30.2)
 -----------------------------------

-The program is split into several source files.
+The core of the package is split into several source files.
 The common header file for all of these is "fast-dm.h".

     cdf.c         - compute the CDF for the diffusion model container.c   - container types (sets, dictionaries, arrays) dataset.c     - read and store data files density.c     - calculate the density of the predicted response-time distributions experiment.c  - read and store the control file EZ-diff.c     - compute approximate parameters using the EZ-model file.c        - auxiliary funcitons to read control and data files